 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Resolve a CSV import issue in a MySQL table
+Solve a CSV import problem in a MySQL table

 "load data local infile" function disabled

-function allows you to import a CSV file into a MySQL table and is unfortunately now frequently exploited by hackers to gain access to certain sites hosted on machines that accept this function.
+allows to import a CSV file into a MySQL table and is now unfortunately frequently used by hackers to get access to certain sites hosted on machines accepting this function.

-To combat malicious acts and continue to protect customer data as much as possible, Infomaniak has disabled the LOAD DATA LOCAL INFILE
+To combat malicious acts and continue to protect customers' data as much as possible, Infomaniak has deactivated the function LOAD DATA LOCAL INFILE

-Here is an alternative to continue importing CSV data into a MySQL table, a complete example of the code with proper error handling for opening the CSV file and inserting the data into the database.
+Here is an alternative to continue importing data in CSV format into a MySQL table, a complete example of the code with correct error management for opening the CSV file and inserting the data into the database.

 This version uses mysqli

-to connect to the database and prepared statements to insert the data, thus offering better security and compatibility with recent versions of PHP and ease of implementation in your PHP script or simply in a new PHP file in your /web directory:
+to connect to the database and the requests prepared to insert the data, thus providing better security and compatibility with recent versions of PHP and ease of implementing it in your PHP script or simply in a new PHP file in your directory /web:

 $link = new mysqli("localhost", "username", "password", "database");